 Six months from your SSDI application date is the soonest anyone gets their first Alabama disability payment.
 The SSA takes about 3-5 months to review each SSDI claim for Alabama disability benefits.
 That includes the five-month mandatory waiting period under federal law.
-However, most people filing SSDI claims wait closer to 2.5 years for their first Alabama disability payment.
-Having a lawyer file your SSDI claim makes you 2x more likely to get approved on your first try.
+However, most people filing SSDI claims wait closer to 2 years for their first Alabama disability payment.
+Having a lawyer file your SSDI claim makes you nearly 3x more likely to get benefits on your first try.
 Legally, no lawyer can charge you anything until after the SSA’s already approved you for Alabama disability benefits.
-Today, SSDI applications for Alabama disability benefits take 558 days to process, on average.
-That’s over 18 months!
+Today, SSDI applications for Alabama disability benefits take 419 days to process, on average.
+That’s more than a year!

 The SSA denies 2 in every 5 SSDI claims due to basic mistakes people make on the application.
 If that happens, you have 60 days to appeal your denial in writing.
 Reconsideration, the first appeal step, takes about 100 days to finish.
 Only 2% of claimants get Alabama disability benefits after reconsideration.
 If you have to appeal a second time, you’ll schedule an Administrative Law Judge (ALJ) hearing.
 Unfortunately, hearings have pretty long wait times.
-In Montgomery, you’ll wait 14 months for your court date to arrive, on average.
-The average wait time in Mobile, on the other hand, is 17.5 months.
-Your first Alabama disability check could take 30 months or longer to arrive if you win benefits on appeal.
+In Montgomery, you’ll wait 13 months for your court date to arrive, on average.
+The average wait time in Florence, on the other hand, is 10 months.
+Your first Alabama disability check could take 2 or longer if you win benefits on appeal.

 3. How Much Does SSDI Pay Approved Alabama Disability Claimants Each Month?

-The highest Alabama disability payment you can get through the SSDI program in 2020 is $3,011/month.
-Only claimants who earned $128,000-$132,000 annually before becoming disabled get that much.
-Disabled workers nationwide receive $1,258 in SSDI benefits each month, on average.
+The highest Alabama disability payment you can get through the SSDI program in 2022 is $3,345/month.
+Only claimants who earned $132,000+ annually before becoming disabled get that much.
+Disabled workers nationwide receive $1,358 in SSDI benefits each month, on average.
 The only way to increase your benefit amount is through an annual cost-of-living-adjustment (COLA) in certain years.

 4. Can I Keep Getting SSDI Payments for Life?